usdot-jpo-ode/jpo-asn-pojos/jpo-asn-test-generator/README.md

                         include.
 If set implies '-xo' and excludes other optional properties not listed.
-For example, use '-io=intersections' with MapData to generate a MAP with only and 'intersections' element.
+For example, use '-io=intersections' with MapData to generate a MAP with only an 'intersections' element.
   -xp, --exclude-pdus=<excludePdus>
                       Module.PDUs to exclude from sequences (class name eg.
                         'MapData.PreemptPriorityList',  'REGION.
                         Reg_MovementEvent')
   -s, --sequence-of-limit=<sequenceOfLimit>
                           Limit the number of items in SEQUENCE-OF types.
                             Default 5.
 Must be at least 2.
   -x, --xer-output-file=<xerOutputFile>
                           Output file path for the XER file.
   -j, --jer-output-file=<jerOutputFile>